-30. It is the policy of the University at all times to provide the highest possible level of service to its applicants.
+31. It is the policy of the University at all times to provide the highest possible level of service to its applicants.
 Nevertheless, it is recognised that there will be occasions when applicants may feel that the level of service, or the treatment they have received from staff, has fallen short of that normally expected.

 If you are unhappy in regard to your application for admission, you can raise your concerns in the first instance with the Admissions Office.
-In many cases Admissions Office staff in the Directorate of External Relations will be able to sort out.
+In many cases Admissions Office staff in the Directorate of Student Recruitment will be able to sort out.
 You can email ugadmissions@abdn.ac.uk quoting your applicant number.
-Or you can contact the Deputy Head of UK Recruitment & Admissions and Head of Admissions, Directorate of External Relations, University of Aberdeen, University Office, Regent Walk, King's College Aberdeen, AB24 3FX.
+Or you can contact the Head of Admissions, Directorate of Student Recruitment, University of Aberdeen, University Office, Regent Walk, King's College Aberdeen, AB24 3FX.
 The contact email is ugadmissions@abdn.ac.uk